Website speed optimization is very important for WordPress SEO.

 In fact, your site will not even be ranked in search engines and you will be losing all your organic visitors.

-For SEO, website speed is one of the most important factors as slower the website, lower is the crawl rate by search engines and hence fewer and poorer indexing of your posts.
+For SEO, website speed is one of the most important factors as the slower the website, the lower the crawl rate by search engines and hence fewer and poorer indexing of your posts.

 WHAT IS PAGE SPEED?

 Page speed relates to individual posts and pages.
 Faster pages are a win-win situation, both for ranking your pages and as well as for conversion.